 Dr. Johay Amith from Dental Today says, “Do some intensive quality research about the general practice, the requirements of the position, and the company personnel.
 This will help you determine whether the organization’s culture is one that you would enjoy or not.”

 You can also use this research to establish areas where you will be able to add value; this will make you stand out from other candidates.

 Communication is crucial to a successful dental job interview.
 Have an explanation in place for why you left your former job, and why you consider yourself the best candidate for this one.
 Be attentive, listen carefully, and ask relevant questions at the proper time.
+Prepare the questions you should ask beforehand to better show your interest in the position.
 Remember to turn your phone off beforehand and keep your focus on the interviewer.
 This is also the time to ask any questions that will give you a clearer picture of the position you seek.
 As a general rule, never say “NO” when an interviewer asks if you have any questions, as this is how they weigh up how much interest you have in the position.

 Also, while it may be tempting, do not raise the question of salary and benefits unless they do.
 If they raise the topic early in the interview, ask them if you can postpone the discussion until you have more quality information about the position.
 You should return to the topic at the end of the interview.

 At the end of the interview, make sure to thank the interviewer for their time and reiterate why you are the best candidate for the job.
 This will impress you to the interview panel and remind them of your invaluable qualities.
 When you return home, send an email with an enclosed thank you note with a brief summary of your qualities and your desire to work with them.

 Even if your dental job interview is unsuccessful, you will leave a lasting impression with the interviewer who will keep you in mind if other positions become available.

 Happy job hunting!

 Posted March 3, 2021